 The present value of the pension obligations depends on a number of factors that are determined on an actuarial basis using a number of assumptions.
 The assumptions used in determining the net cost (income) for pensions include the discount rate and etc. Any changes in these assumptions will impact the carrying amount of pension obligations.
+Any changes in these assumptions will impact the carrying amount of pension obligations.
 For relevant sensitivity analysis, please refer to Note 6 (13).